Opportunity Management System

 At WACKER POLYMERS, growth potential stems from the rising affluence of emerging economies, from increasing urbanization, and from the trend toward conserving natural resources and cutting carbon dioxide emissions.
 The shift away from conventional building materials and construction methods to value-added systems will continue.
 A key aspect here is the use of dispersible polymer powders for modifying cement.
 The addition of these powders enables mortar mixtures not only to be processed more easily and applied more thinly, but also to have substantially improved properties.
 At the moment, unmodified dry-mix mortars account for some 70 percent of the total used in the building sector.
 In many regions, construction experts have only just started to appreciate the benefits of polymer-modified dry-mix mortars.
 WACKER POLYMERS also sees growth potential in environmentally friendly water-based paints and coatings.

 WACKER BIOSOLUTIONS expects major growth opportunities from bioengineered products.
 A special focus is on the production of pharmaceutical proteins and vaccines.
-Through its Amsterdam site, acquired in 2018, the division has considerably expanded its capacities and skills in this field.
-At the same time, the site’s expertise in live microbial products is a valuable addition to our technology portfolio.
-In cyclodextrins, we are developing new applications ranging from food supplements that promote cardiovascular health, to improved foaming properties in barista toppings.
+Through the sites acquired in Amsterdam (2018) and San Diego (2021), the division has considerably expanded its capacities and skills in these fields.
+The acquired expertise in live microbial products and plasmid DNA is a valuable addition to our technology portfolio.
+In cyclodextrins, we are developing new applications, including for food supplements with anti-inflammatory and antioxidant properties.

-In order to make the most of our divisions’ opportunities for further growth, we will continue to focus on meeting growth in customer demand mainly through the cost-effective expansion of existing plants, and on bolstering our downstream-product capacity, particularly for specialties.
-While the capital expenditures required for this will climb substantially in 2021, they will once again remain below the level of depreciation/amortization.
+In order to make the most of our divisions’ opportunities for further growth, we will concentrate on meeting rising customer demand and bolstering our downstream-product capacity, particularly for specialties.
+The capital expenditures required for this will climb substantially in 2022.
 The focus will remain on expanding our capacity for silicone and polymer products.
-At our Nünchritz site, we are building a new production line for silane-terminated polymers.
-These silicone specialties are used in high-quality adhesives, for example.
-We are currently building new facilities for dispersions and dispersible polymer powders at Nanjing (China) to supply the construction sector.
+At our Nünchritz site, we are building a new production line for silane-terminated polymers, which are used, for example, as binders for formulating high-quality adhesives and sealants.
+Another expansion project at the site is the construction of a liquid resins plant.
+It will supply key upstream products for formulating silicone-based building-protection agents and binders for exterior paints and industrial coatings.
+At Nanjing (China), we are currently building new facilities for dispersions and dispersible polymer powders to supply the construction sector.

 WACKER has a number of opportunities for improving its cost structures, processes and productivity.
 At WACKER POLYSILICON, we are continuing to implement our program to cut production costs.
 At our chemical divisions, we are tapping further cost-cutting potential with our productivity and efficiency program – the Wacker Operating System.
 Our various cost-cutting levers include: specific costs for auxiliaries; productivity advances on the manufacturing side; and broadening our choice of suppliers to secure more attractive purchasing terms.